strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 ---

+-- 5 Sep 2024 --

+- Cart now also utilizes a menu id from the menu items added to the cart.
+This will match the specs of the backend when creating an order.

+- Have begun work on building object to submit order in cart libray.
+Pausing work here so it can be continued on appropriate branch.

+---

+-- 4 Sep 2024 --

+- Discovered flaw in data set up.
+Backend requires the id of the menu item that is generated at database creation.
+Cart makes use of a separate id in order to have unique identifier.
+Easiest path forward might be to pass menu item id as part of object and store that as part of a cart item as well and then pass it forward while creating the id.

+---

 -- 31 Aug 2024 --

 - Have begun refactor of files and validation of customer form fields.
 Current code in validateName should serve as a template for further work.